Sandra Bullock: Relationships and family

 Bullock was once engaged to actor Tate Donovan, whom she met while filming Love Potion No. 9.
-Their relationship lasted three years.
+Their relationship lasted from 1990 to 1994.
 She dated football player Troy Aikman and actors Matthew McConaughey and Ryan Gosling.

 Bullock married motorcycle builder and Monster Garage host Jesse James on July 16, 2005.
 They first met when Bullock arranged for her ten-year-old godson to meet James as a Christmas present.
-In November 2009, Bullock and James entered into a custody battle with James' second ex-wife, former adult film actress Janine Lindemulder, with whom James had a child.
-Bullock and James subsequently won full legal custody of James' five-year-old daughter.
+In November 2009, Bullock and James entered into a custody battle with James's second ex-wife, former adult film actress Janine Lindemulder, with whom James had a child.
+Bullock and James subsequently won full legal custody of James's five-year-old daughter.

 A scandal arose in March 2010 when several women claimed to have had affairs with James during his marriage to Bullock.
 Bullock canceled European promotional appearances for The Blind Side citing "unforeseen personal reasons".
-On March 18, 2010, James responded to the rumors of infidelity by issuing a public apology to Bullock.
+On March 18, James responded to the rumors of infidelity by issuing a public apology to Bullock.
 He stated, "The vast majority of the allegations reported are untrue and unfounded [...] beyond that, I will not dignify these private matters with any further public comment."
 James declared, "There is only one person to blame for this whole situation, and that is me."
 He asked that Bullock and their children one day "find it in their hearts to forgive me" for their "pain and embarrassment".
-James' publicist subsequently announced on March 30, 2010, that James had checked into a rehabilitation facility to "deal with personal issues" and save his relationship to Bullock.
-On April 23, 2010, Bullock filed for divorce in Austin, Texas.
-Their divorce was finalized on June 28, 2010, with "conflict of personalities" cited as the reason.
+James's publicist subsequently announced on March 30 that James had checked into a rehabilitation facility to "deal with personal issues" and save his relationship to Bullock.
+On April 23, Bullock filed for divorce in Austin, Texas.
+Their divorce was finalized on June 28, with "conflict of personalities" given as the reason.

 Bullock announced in 2010 that she had proceeded with plans to adopt a son born in January 2010 in New Orleans, Louisiana.
 Bullock and James had begun an initial adoption process four months earlier.
 Bullock's son began living with them in January 2010 but they chose to keep the news private until after the Oscars ceremony that March.
 Given the pair's split and subsequent divorce, Bullock continued the adoption of her son as a single parent.
 Bullock announced in December 2015 that she had adopted a second child and appeared on the cover of People magazine with her then three-year-old new daughter.

 Bullock was in a relationship with photographer Bryan Randall from mid-2015 until Randall's death due to ALS on August 5, 2023.